livioso/cpib/Grammar/README.md

     $ dispDiagnosis result;

 This command is for checking if your grammar is okey.
-The output `val ist = () : unit` means everything is okey.
+The output `val it = () : unit` means everything is okey.
 Otherwise you see where the failures are.

 **FIRST:**